 Documentary Film Synopsis

 By Jim Merkel

-The filmmakers voyage into the bowels of the untidy world of throwing off the yoke of imperialism in Cuba and Kerala India.
-50 years ago these societies made their systems work for the poor and for women and ensured all citizens had access to health care, education, food and housing.
-Far from utopias, they face ongoing challenges.
-Their sovereignty came under attack for their decisions to advance land reforms and release key resources from corporate control so that their population might benefit from their development.
+The filmmakers voyage into the bowels of the untidy world of throwing off the yoke of imperialism in Cuba and Kerala, India.
+Far from utopias, they face ongoing challenges, but they have made their systems work for the poor and for women, ensuring that all citizens have access to health care, education, food and housing, and their literacy, infant mortality, and longevity rates are similar to the wealthiest nations.
+They break the myth that industrialization and globalization are the only approach to development.

 For more than 50 years, Cuban women have had universal access to education, healthcare, contraception and safe, legal abortion.
 These are the leading conditions, according to demographers, that improve the health and survivability of children and mothers and result in lower birth rates.
 By 1978, fertility in Cuba was below replacement levels and by 2008 it stood at 1.59, a rate comparable to the most developed social democracies in Europe.
 Cuba, along with 120 nations, experience at or below replacement fertility levels (2.1 child families).
 But there are tensions around the issue of population growth, and the film explores these.
 Just as population pressures begin to ease, over 50 nations including Cuba, have begun to encourage larger families.
 The Cuban women we meet in this film, however, have chosen to live simply and birth lightly.